Experts & Communities

 There is no wrong time to contact the Technology Advisory Council.
 However, the earlier in your technology exploration process, the better.

-In our experience, most techology decisions follow a predictable process, progressing from inspiration to research, assessment, selection, and purchase and implementation.
+In our experience, most technology decisions follow a predictable process, progressing from inspiration to research, assessment, selection, and purchase and implementation.
 Wherever you are in the process, we can help!
 The table below gives examples of the kinds of decisions, resources used, and activities at each phase of the technology decision process.

 |Inspiration||Research||Assessment||Selection||Purchase & Implementation|